ingridut/IsingModelAnalysis/README.md

 # Data

-We use generated data sets and a data set from "A high-bias, low-variance introduction to Machine Learning for physicists" by Mehta et al. Since the latter is rather large, we randomly chose 10% of it to use in the classification algorithms (test_set.npy).
+We use generated data sets and a data set from "A high-bias, low-variance introduction to Machine Learning for physicists" by Mehta et al. Since the latter is rather large, we randomly chose 10% of it in the readData script to use in the classification algorithms (saved as test_set.npy).

 # LinearRegression